-If you have been injured in a truck or auto accident in Kentucky, you are entitled to recover Personal Injury Protection Benefits (PIP) also known as No-fault Benefits.
+If you have been injured in a truck or auto accident in Kentucky, you are entitled to recover Personal Injury Protection (PIP) Benefits also known as No-Fault Benefits.
 PIP Benefits are paid by the automobile insurance company covering the vehicle you were occupying when injured (generally your own automobile insurance carrier if injured while driving/riding in your own vehicle).
 If you were driving/riding in a company vehicle or a truck driver driving your employer’s truck, the Employer’s automobile insurance carrier is responsible for payment of PIP benefits.

-Under Kentucky law, in the case of a truck or auto accident, the PIP carrier is responsible for payment of medical expenses and/or up to $200.00 per week in lost wages, up to a maximum of $10,000.00.
+Under Kentucky law, in the case of a truck or an auto accident, the PIP carrier is responsible for payment of medical expenses and/or up to $200.00 per week in lost wages, up to a maximum of $10,000.00.
 You may designate what portion of the $10,000.00 you wish to be used to pay for medical treatment and which portion to be paid for lost wages.

 Unless specifically rejected, PIP coverage is mandatory on all automobile insurance policies in Kentucky but is optional on motorcycle insurance policies.
-If you are a motorcyclist, you may want to check with you insurance agent to determine whether you have purchased PIP coverage as part of the policy.
+If you are a motorcyclist, you may want to check with your insurance agent to determine whether you have purchased PIP coverage as part of the policy.

 If the accident was the fault of another driver and your medical bills exceed $1,000.00, you have a right to make a claim against the driver who caused the accident.
-If unable to settle the matter, you have the right to file a lawsuit to recover damages which resulted from the accident.
+If unable to settle the matter, you have the right to file a lawsuit to recover damages that resulted from the accident.